-- A Condition of Approval has been added requiring the recordation of a Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities for the newly created parcels.
-In addition, a condition of approval is recommended requiring PM-38289 for the two new parcels to include a note specifying Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities, dated May 17, 2002, applies to the parcel map. - A Condition of Approval has been added requiring a revised Covenant and Agreements to be recorded with the new Parcel Map that would allow for mutual access for ingress, egress, parking and utilities. - The placement of the proposed Panera Bread restaurant and drive-thru lanes will not create a barrier that would prevent circulation of vehicles or pedestrians on Parcels 1-9 of PM-30369.
+- Covenants Running with the Land A Condition of Approval has been added requiring the recordation of a Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities for the newly created parcels.
+A condition of approval is recommended requiring PM-38289 for the two new parcels to include a note specifying Covenant and Agreement Establishing Easements for Ingress, Egress, Parking and Utilities, dated May 17, 2002, applies to the parcel map. - Common Area Once constructed the proposed Panera Bread restaurant building would not be part of the defined common area.
+The area surrounding the Panera Bread, including the parking areas and drive-aisles would remain common area as defined in the Covenant.
+The placement of the proposed restaurant would not impede or impair free movement through the common areas, including drive-aisles or parking spaces. - Barrier The placement of the proposed Panera Bread restaurant and drive-thru lanes will not create a barrier that would prevent circulation of vehicles, pedestrians or parking on Parcels 1-9 of PM-30369. - Parking The development meets the parking standards of the Zoning Code.
+The Code allows a mixed-use parking credit to be applied to reduce the total number of required spaces by up to 15 percent.
+A parking analysis was prepared which indicated the mix of uses, operating characteristics and the peak demand for parking during the week and weekend for the shopping center.
+The analysis concluded the shopping center meets the requirement of Section 19.580.060(2)(b) of the Zoning Code.
+No Variance has been requested and no variance is required for parking.